sabdulramoni2/-2---Create-EKS-cluster-with-AWS-Management-Console/README.md

      - skip-node-with-system-pods=false,
      - version (version needs to be the same as the k8 version running in the cluster).

-8. Deploy application to EKS cluster.
+### **Deploy application to EKS cluster**
-a.
-Deployed a nginx application with load balancer external service.
+- Deployed a nginx application with load balancer external service.
-b.
-Access the application from the load balancer.
+- Access the application from the load balancer.